When Eight Bells Toll (1971)

 Alistair MacLean - When Eight Bells Toll

 British naval officer Philip Calvert (Anthony Hopkins) has been attached to a mission to locate the criminals behind a spate of gold-bullion ship disappearances in the seas off the rugged West Scottish coast.
-After his two spies put aboard the next shipment, Nantesville, are found dead after reporting the hijacking, and Calvert himself only just escapes with his life, he is recalled to London, but chooses to stay, believing that the sleepy town of Torbay might hold the key, where everyone from the police officials to the visiting Sir Anthony Skouras (Jack Hawkins) seem to have something to hide...
+After two spies put aboard the next shipment are found dead shortly after reporting the hijacking and Calvert himself only just escapes with his life, he is recalled to London.
+Instead he chooses to stay, believing that the sleepy town of Torbay might hold the key, a place where everyone from the police officials to the visiting Sir Anthony Skouras (Jack Hawkins) seem to have something to hide...

-A young Anthony Hopkins, in one of his first film roles, makes a very good impression here - he is well cast in the role, not resembling the dashing hero that one might expect from the genre (as per the book), and looks fitting in the action scenes.
-Character actor Robert Morley gives a superb performance as Uncle Arthur, and the duo have some great interaction.
-Jack Hawkins, dubbed by Charles Grey, sadly looks rather ill and only gets a few scenes, but still shows his real talent, while Nathalie Delon is perfectly cast in the role.
+A young Anthony Hopkins, in one of his first film roles, makes a very good impression - he is well cast in the role, in keeping with the book, he does not resembling the dashing hero that one might expect from the genre and looks fitting in the action scenes.
+Character actor Robert Morley gives a superb performance as his boss and the duo have some great interaction.
+Jack Hawkins, dubbed by Charles Grey, sadly looks rather ill and only gets a few scenes, but still shows his real talent, while actress Nathalie Delon is perfectly cast.
 A solid supporting cast give the film a good backing.

 Anyone famous in it?
 Anthony Hopkins - now a big Hollywood star, before that, best known for his role in A Bridge Too Far (1977)